Physical wellbeing: Measure 1.1

 Proportion of palliative care phases for people with life-limiting illnesses for which the distress related to pain improved or remained at a low level after intervention.

 This measure is about ensuring that people with life-limiting illnesses receive effective care that minimises avoidable physical discomfort.
-Physical symptoms change across the illness trajectory, so this measure looks at improvements across palliative care phases.
+Physical symptoms change across the illness trajectory, in response this measure looks at improvements across palliative care phases.
 A palliative care phase is a clinically meaningful period in a patient’s condition (stable, unstable, deteriorating, terminal).
 This measure uses patient-reported data to assess the level of patient distress related to pain.

 The desired outcome is that fewer people with life-limiting illnesses experience distress from pain, meaning the measure will increase.